karimelhoshy/JobMarketProject/README.md

 ```

 3. **Configure Databricks and AWS S3**:
--Set up your Databricks workspace and AWS S3 buckets.
+- Set up your Databricks workspace and AWS S3 buckets.
--Update the configuration file with your Databricks and AWS credentials.
+- Update the configuration file with your Databricks and AWS credentials.

 4. **Run the scripts**:
--Execute the scripts to collect, clean and load data into Databricks and perform initial transformations.
+- Execute the scripts to collect, clean and load data into Databricks and perform initial transformations.

 5. **Visualize data with Power BI**:
--Open the Power BI file and connect it to the processed data for visualization.
+- Open the Power BI file and connect it to the processed data for visualization.

-## Usage
+### Usage

 1. **Run the Data Collection Notebook:**
    - Start by running `dataCollection.ipynb` to gather and collect the necessary data.